CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 ##### Tip: define points by longitude and latitude

-In case your BigQuery table specifies geographic locations using longitude and latitude numeric columns, you could import them as geometry like this:
+In case your SQL Server table specifies geographic locations using longitude and latitude numeric columns, you could import them as geometry like this:

 ```sql
 SELECT *, CONVERT(VARCHAR(1000), geography::Point(latitude, longitude, 4326).STAsBinary(), 2) AS the_geom FROM my_table